 See the Nearby Towns

 To get even more great views of the surrounding area, a tour of the nearby heritage towns is a great way to do it while experiencing more of the surrounding area.
 The neatest town nearby is Raquira.
 This small town is famous for its artisan ceramic work.
 If you buy a clay coffee mug or bowl in a souvenir shop in Colombia, there is a pretty good chance it was made here.

-On a visit to the town, you can not only see the pretty and colorful central plaza and church, but see tons of examples of the impressive ceramic work.
-Everything from simple coffee mugs to huge and ornate lawn decorations are made here.
+On a visit to the town, you can not only see the pretty and colorful central plaza and church but see tons of examples of impressive ceramic work.
+Everything from simple coffee mugs to huge and ornate lawn decorations is made here.
 There are also lots of other artisan crafts made here such as hammocks.
 It’s truly neat to take some time to browse and see them all and maybe even take something home!

 Hang out in the Plaza Mayor

 The most iconic image of Villa de Leyva is without a doubt its central plaza known as the Plaza Mayor.
 This square is one of the largest central plazas in all of South America.
 Its 14,000 square meters is actually a tiny bit larger than Bogotá’s Plaza Bolívar.